-For 33 years, the Center for Technical Assistance for Excellence in Special Education (TAESE) has been the technical assistance division of the Center for Persons with Disabilities at the Emma Eccles Jones College of Education and Human Services at Utah State University.
-TAESE is the organization that administers the Mountain Plains Regional Resource Center, the TASK12 education interpreter training and certification program, the national Dispute Resolution Consortium, and a variety of other State contracts and technical assistance agreements.
+The Center for Technical Assistance for Excellence in Special Education (TAESE) is the technical assistance division of the Center for Persons with Disabilities at the Emma Eccles Jones College of Education and Human Services at Utah State University.
+TAESE is the organization that administers the Mountain Plains Regional Resource Center, the Utah Professional Development Network, the TASK12 education interpreter training and certification program, the national Dispute Resolution Consortium, and a variety of other State contracts and technical assistance agreements.

 Current Events & Other News:

 - Utah Institute on Special Education Law Conference Continued Education Assignment (click here for form)

 - Education Specialist opening with the Utah State Office of Education (see details)

 - Rocky Mountain PCMA spotlights our own Cindy Budge (see PCMA website for more)

 - Iowa School for the Deaf has two positions open for a SLPI Coordinator position and a full-time sign language instructor (teaching sign classes for staff and parents).
 The Sign Language Coordinator must be a licensed interpreter in Iowa (RID, NIC, NAD IV or EIPA 3.5+) and will be assisting with professional development and evaluation of interpreters in the state of Iowa in addition to overseeing our sign language programs on campus and interpreting when needed. (see details)

 - Director of Special Services Opening with Sweetwater County School District One (Wyoming) (see details)

 - Juan Carlos (JC) Vazquez recognized as mentor to recent master's graduate success story.